timveil-overops/oo-docker-demos/hybrid/README.md

 # OverOps Hybrid Example
 This is simple example of an OverOps "Hybrid" deployment.
-The `docker-compose.xml` contains the following services:
+The `docker-compose.yml` contains the following services:
 * `storage` - the OverOps Hybrid Storage server
 * `collector` - an OverOps collector running in a dedicated container (aka Remote Collector)
 * `agent` - an OverOps agent and sample error generator app